georgercarder/sudokugridgen/README.md

  B=buildAndFinalizeAllLimit(d,L) gives a list
- B where each entry is a d^2xd^2 sudoku grid with entris from a set of symboles {1,2,...,d^2}
+ B where each entry is a d^2xd^2 sudoku grid with entris from a set of symbols {1,2,...,d^2}
- The limit is on the number of automorphism applied to the base grid.
+ The limit is on the number of automorphisms applied to the base grid.
 This limit is useful when d is 'big'.. i.e. >2.